afreenportfolio/MarketPulse-Real-Time-Finance-Engine/README.md

 ### Features
 - Reads local JSON data and prepares it for SQL insertion.
 - Uses `INSERT ...
 ON DUPLICATE KEY UPDATE` to ensure data stays fresh without creating duplicate date entries.
+- Designed to build a long-term historical record.
+By appending new daily data while preserving previous entries, the database grows beyond the 100-day limit of the standard "Compact" API response, enabling long-term trend analysis.
 - Utilizes `.env` files to keep database credentials secure.

 ### Database Schema